Table of Contents

 |15.||Polypropylene||Meta xylene (at a boil)|

-So, that’s all about the solubility test.
+So, that’s all about the procedure of solubility test for fiber identification.
 It is a common testing process.
-I will discuss the solubility testing procedure for individual fiber in my next blog.
+I will discuss the solubility test procedure for individual fiber in my next blog.